mschuchard/linter-ansible-linting/README.md

 Linter-Ansible-Linting aims to provide functional and robust Ansible-Lint linting functionality within Atom.

 ### Installation
 Ansible-Lint >= 3.5.0 is required to be installed (preferably from a package or a pip) before using this.
 Ansible-Lint < 3.5 is officially unsupported.
 It may work, but it is not guaranteed.
-The Linter and Language-Ansible Atom packages are also required.
+The Linter and Language-Ansible (or Language-Ansible-Advanced) Atom packages are also required.

 ### Usage
 - This linter must be used on playbook files.